Amazon Marketplace

 OIH (Order Inventory Health) measures the health of your inventory ratio relative to orders.
 A high OIH score indicates well-managed inventory that is proportional to sales.
 Sellers with poor OIH risk storage fees and sales restrictions.
 Optimizing OIH requires precise demand forecasting and regular inventory adjustments.

-Open term pageOOS
+Open glossary pageOOS

 Out of Stock